samarabbas/temporal-documentation-legacy/docs/11_search.md

 Query workflows by using a SQL-like where clause when [listing workflows from the CLI](08_cli#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://godoc.org/go.temporal.io/temporal/client#Client), [Java](https://static.javadoc.io/com.uber.cadence/cadence-client/2.6.0/com/uber/cadence/WorkflowService.Iface.html#ListWorkflowExecutions-com.uber.cadence.ListWorkflowExecutionsRequest-)).

-Note that you will only see workflows from one domain when querying.
+Note that you will only see workflows from one namespace when querying.

 ### Supported Operators